Ready Jurist One: Benchmarking Language Agents for Legal Intelligence in Dynamic Environments: Evaluation Metric

 \subsection{Level-II}

 We evaluate the legal document drafted by the legal agent from two perspectives.

-\textbf{(1) Format-following score} measures the correspondence of the generated document format with the given template.
+\textbf{(1) Format-following score} measures the alignment with the given format.
 We break down the format into a set of labels $L=[L_1,L_2,...,L_k]$, which are organized in a specific sequential order $S$.
-As shown in Figure \ref{fig:complaint format}, the complaint format consists of labels of \textit{Plaintiff}, \textit{Defendant}, \textit{Claims}, \textit{Facts and Legal Grounds}, and \textit{evidence and Sources, Names and Addresses of Witness}, following a specific sequential order.
-As for the defence format, check Figure \ref{fig:defence format}, which includes \textit{Defendant}, \textit{defence arguments}, \textit{case id}, \textit{parties and cause of action}, \textit{evidence and Sources, names and addresses of witnesses}.
+As shown in Figure \ref{fig:complaint format}, the complaint format includes labels of \textit{Plaintiff}, \textit{Defendant}, \textit{Claims}, \textit{Facts and Legal Grounds}, and \textit{evidence and Sources, Names and Addresses of Witness}.
+As shown in Figure \ref{fig:defence format}, the defence format includes labels of \textit{Defendant}, \textit{defence arguments}, \textit{case id}, \textit{parties and cause of action}, \textit{evidence and Sources, names and addresses of witnesses}.
 Through matching, we check whether the generated sequential order $S_{agent}$ follows the given order $S$, and score the accuracy of labels by comparing the generated labels $L_{agent}$ with $L$.
 The final result is calculated with the following equation.